 When all is said and done your photography is as important to you as you want it to be.
 And it is not always about being better, but it is about the journey along that path, as learning is fun and when you find out new techniques it’s far more worthwhile and rewarding.

-I would say that even in my position as a professional photographer I too am still learning and above all I am still on my journey because I enjoy what I do and the service I provide others, simply put if I have produced some photos lets say of a brides wedding day and they are enough to reduce the client to tears of joy then I know I have done a my job.
+I would say that even in my position as a professional photographer I too am still learning and above all I am still on my journey because I enjoy what I do and the service, I offer people.
+Simply put if I have produced some photos lets say of a brides wedding day and they are enough to reduce the client to tears of joy then I know I have done a my job.

 So does your photography end well it doesn’t you can only improve but above all enjoy the journey it takes you down the people you meet the places you see, the Journey is what photography is about.